 Working safely in hot conditions

 Heat stress may affect people in all parts of Western Australia during our summer months and may affect workers at some workplaces throughout the year.
 The effects of heat stress range from discomfort to life threatening illnesses such as heat stroke.
-Poster

-• hot climatic conditions;
+• hot climatic conditions

-• heavy work in moderately hot conditions;
+• heavy work in moderately hot conditions

-• hot work processes (such as welding or working in foundries);
+• hot work processes (such as welding or working in foundries)

-• radiant heat from the surroundings;
+• radiant heat from the environment and surroundings

-• work where heavy protective clothing must be worn; or
+• work where heavy protective clothing must be worn or

 • any combination of these factors.